ruption-lda/ruption-ar-cordova-plugin/README.md

 **Note: This plugin has hard and software requirements for Android and iOS devices and does not run on a desktop browser.**

-The Wikitude Plugin is under Apache 2.0 license (see below), where the Wikitude SDK library (pre-bundled) itself follows a proprietary license scheme (see [LICENSE.MD](LICENSE.MD) for details).
+The Wikitude Plugin is under Apache 2.0 license (see below), where the Wikitude SDK library (pre-bundled) itself follows a proprietary license scheme (see [LICENSE](LICENSE) for details).

 ```